enriquepablo/nlproject/docs/npl_foundation.rst

 to build as complex a sentence as we may want (I think it wouldn't make much sense to use them in place of "v").

-An example developed on top of this theory might be:
+An example developed on top of this theory might be (using a primitive universal set "word"):

+  person isa word

-  man are thing
+  man are person

   john isa man

-  woman are thing
+  woman are person

+  sue isa woman

+  verb isa word

   loves isa verb

-  x1 isa man & x2 isa woman & f(x1, loves, x2) isa fact -> f(x2, loves, x1) isa fact
+  x1 isa person & x2 isa person & f(x1, loves, x2) isa fact -> f(x2, loves, x1) isa fact

 There is a semantics for this language `here <NL>`_.